 Choreography and performance: Erzsébet Gyarmati and Eszter Salamon

 Scenography: Sylvie Garot and Eszter Salamon

 Lighting design: Sylvie Garot

 Rehearsal assistance: Liza Baliasnaja and Boglàrka Börcsök

-Wardrobe: Sabin Gröflin
+Costume: Sabin Gröflin

 Commission: Nataša Petrešin-Bachelez and If I Can’t Dance I Don’t Want To Be Part Of Your Revolution (Amsterdam)